Looking for more ways to cut your budget? This is for you!

 If you don’t already have a budget, make one!
-This step seems obvious, but it is skipped far to often!
-It’s easy to assume your spending is minimal enough that a budget won’t change anything; I know this, because I use to be one of those people!
-I’m here to tell you that your budget is EVERYTHING!
-Even if you think your spending is already under control, I can guarantee you will spend left if you have a budget.
+This step seems obvious, but it is a step often skipped.
+It’s easy to assume your spending is minimal enough that a budget won’t change anything (I know this, because I use to be one of those people!).

 2. Check Your Budget ONE MORE TIME

-I know that you have looked through that budget a million times this week.
-I know that you have calculated and recalculated how to reduce your expenses.
+I know that you have probably looked through that budget a bunch of times this week.
 But, I want you to look one more time.

-Do you have subscriptions you can cancel?
-Many people are willing to cut out the cable, but leave the Netflix.
-If you need to find some extra money; now is the time to cut out all subscriptions; including Netflix, Hulu, etc. Instead, rent movies from the library for free, or spend your time doing something other than watching television.
+Often we are willing to cut out the cable, but leave Netflix.
+Now would be the time to consider cutting out the other TV subscriptions, such as Netflix, Hulu, etc. Instead, rent movies from the library for free, or spend your time doing something other than watching television.

-In today’s day and age, it feels difficult to function without our smart phones.
-I know a lady who does it though!
-She has a cheap flip phone, and a cheaper phone bill because of it!
-Could you consider getting rid of that smart phone and huge monthly data plan?
-Or, if that feels like to much, perhaps lower the data plan?
+In today’s day and age it is hard to function without a smart phone, I get it!
+However, I do know a lady who does is able to do it!
+This sweet lady has a cheap flip phone, and a cheaper phone bill because of it!
+Could you consider getting rid of that smart phone and the huge monthly data plan?

 My husband and I went without internet for about 9 months, and it was hard, but we got use to it.
-I got in the habit of taking my laptop to the library about once a week to get all of my internet necessities done, and we made it work!
+The library was an absolute lifesaver during this time.
+Once a week my laptop and I would take a trip to the library, plop down on a chair, and use their free WIFI to take care of all of my internet needs.

 I get it.
 You’ve got places to go and things to do; and unfortunately fuel is expensive.

-I’m not going to suggest you stay home and never go anywhere (I mean, you’ve gotta earn a living right?).
+I’m not going to suggest you stay home and never go anywhere (I mean, you’ve gotta earn a living and live a life, right?).